 What debates were central to the founding of the United States?
 Which mythologized elements of the country's history are worthy of praise and which require reconciliation?
 How did the United States grow into an international superpower, and what were the costs of this process of expansion?
 In this course, students will examine the establishment of the United States and the contradictory foundational principles of representative government, religious freedom, and chattel slavery.
-They will interrogate moments of 'greatness' from the 19th and 20th centuries, and consider what effect American imperialism had on the nation's life and character, and who suffered as a result.
+They will investigate moments of 'greatness' from the 19th and 20th centuries, and consider the impact of the United States increasing global role in the 20th Century.
 Students will emerge from the course having honed their abilities to think critically, source and assess evidence, and support narratives based off of corroboration.